 - Start the vehicle.
 Depress the brake pedal and hold.
 With the brakes applied, SLOWLY shift the transmission into reverse, then neutral, and then into drive.
-Pause in each gear about one second.
+Pause in each gear about three seconds.
 Repeat this process six times, then put the vehicle back into park.
 This will circulate the fluid through the transmission.
 Closely monitor the diagnostic scanner.

 - Replace the fill plug and torque to 32 Nm (24 ft-lb).

-- Start the vehicle again and check for any leaks in the oil pan gasket.
+- With the vehicle still running, check for any leaks in the oil pan gasket.
 If you see any visible leaks, use you T40 torx socket to snug up the mounting bolts (no more than 1/8 of a turn).

-- xDrive models – Reinstall the front driveshaft to the transfer case.
+- xDrive models – Turn the engine off.
+Reinstall the front driveshaft to the transfer case.
 Torque the mounting bolts to 20 Nm (15 ft-lb).